Word Meanings - TERM - Book Publishers vocabulary database

 Contradictory; inconsistent. -- Con`tra*dict"ive*ly, adv.. - OCCASIONALISM

-The system of occasional causes; -- a name given to certain theories of the Cartesian school of philosophers, as to the intervention of the First Cause, by which they account for the apparent reciprocal action of the soul and the body. - SUPPRESSOR
+The system of occasional causes; -- a name given to certain theories of the Cartesian school of philosophers, as to the intervention of the First Cause, by which they account for the apparent reciprocal action of the soul and the body. - PATRONYMIC

 One who suppresses. - STYLET